 Well, signs and symptoms of stress, positive or negative, are very easy to see.

-The most obvious sign is unhappiness.
-If you are unhappy, chances are, you are not managing stress.
+The most apparent sign is unhappiness.
+If you are unhappy, chances are you are not managing stress.

-Other signs include physical ailments, emotional instability, or change in survival habits like eating and sleeping, for example, not eating, eating too much, the inability to fall asleep, to stay asleep, or to sleep at all.
+Other signs include physical ailments, emotional instability, or change in survival habits like eating and sleeping, for example, not eating, overeating, the inability to fall asleep, to stay asleep, or to sleep at all.

 In my opinion, the number one sign of stress is denial.
-Denial shows it's ugly little self when we have excuses for our behavior, or condition, and rationalize that we are not stressed.
-Other people can see our stressful signs and symptoms and yet we rationalize them by saying "everything is fine."
+Denial shows its ugly little self when we have excuses for our behavior or condition and rationalize that we are not stressed.
+Other people can see our stressful signs and symptoms, yet we justify them by saying, "everything is fine."

-Managing stress is managing our life and that includes managing our energy, our thoughts, our feelings, and our actions.
+Managing stress is managing our life, which includes managing our energy, thoughts, feelings, and actions.

-How do we manage your energy?
-We all know the answer to this question because living a healthy life style is constantly in our face with the media.
-Living a healthy life style includes eating healthy, exercising, and getting plenty of rest.
-Eating healthy is eating for energy, in other words, eating plenty of vitamin rich foods like fruits, vegetables, proteins, and eliminating the processed food.
-Processed food takes a lot of energy to digest and therefore, depletes the energy that we can use to sustain our day and our stress.
+How do we manage our energy?
+We all know the answer to this question because living a healthy lifestyle is constantly in our faces with the media.
+Living a healthy lifestyle includes eating healthy, exercising, and getting plenty of rest.
+Eating healthy is eating for energy; in other words, eating plenty of vitamin-rich foods like fruits, vegetables, and proteins and eliminating processed food.
+Processed food takes a lot of energy to digest and, therefore, depletes the power we can use to sustain our day and stress.

 How do we manage our thoughts?
-The number one way to manage our thoughts, when we are stressed or not, is by meditating.
-When we learn to quiet our mind we are doing the opposite of stressing, because when we are stressed our mind is racing.
+The number one way to manage our thoughts, whether stressed or not, is by meditating.
+When we learn to quiet our minds, we are doing the opposite of stress because when we are stressed, our minds are racing.

 Another way to manage our thoughts is to have goals that combat our stress and faith that everything will be okay.
 We know everything will be okay because it always is.
-No matter what we go through we always survive.
-When we set goals to combat our stress we are just working towards solutions rather than worrying about our problems.
-When we manage our thoughts we manage our feelings because our feelings follow whatever we are thinking.
+No matter what we go through, we always survive.
+When we set goals to combat our stress, we just work towards solutions rather than worrying about our problems.
+When we manage our thoughts, we manage our feelings because our feelings follow whatever we are thinking.

-If we are worried about money then we feel fear.
-If we set goals to make money and create confidence that everything will be okay, we will then feel certainty and trust.
+If we are worried about money, then we feel fear.
+If we set goals to make money and create confidence that everything will be okay, we will feel certainty and trust.

-When we manage our thoughts, which manages our feelings, we then manage our actions.
-If we worry about certain things, we feel fear, and then we act upon that fear.
-When we quiet our mind, and focus, we feel calm and confident, and therefore act upon those feelings of calmness and confidence.
+When we manage our thoughts, which govern our feelings, we work our actions.
+If we worry about certain things, we feel fear and act upon that fear.
+When we quiet our minds and focus, we feel calm and confident and act upon those feelings of calmness and confidence.